-It’s important because many of these thoroughbreds during their racing career will have various issues that need to be looked at to make sure that they are suitable for a second career.
+Pre-purchase exams are important because many of these thoroughbreds during their racing career will have various issues that need to be looked at to make sure that they are suitable for a second career.

 WHAT ARE SOME OF THE ELEMENTS THAT ARE INVOLVED IN A PPE?